eosrio/hyperion-docs/docs/stream_client.md

 }
 ```

-On every LIB updates, 'client.onLIB' is called
+On every LIB update, `client.onLIB` is called

 ```javascript
 client.onLIB = async (data) => {
     console.log(data);
 }
 ```

-You can also look for forks, using the "client.onFork" callback
+You can also look for forks, using the `client.onFork` callback
 ```javascript
 client.onFork = async (data) => {
     console.log(data); // process when a there is a fork